 Steam wand cleaning

-If not, dip the cloth into an organic milk cleaning solution, available from the Espresso Ninja shop.
-This will quickly break down the milk on the wand.
 NEVER SOAK THE WAND IN ANY WATER.
-THIS CAN CONTAMINATE YOUR BOILER AND LEAD TO EXPENSIVE REPAIRS.
+THIS CAN CONTAMINATE YOUR BOILER AND LEAD TO EXPENSIVE REPAIRS!

-Over time minerals in the water inside your coffee machine will accumulate and settle in the water heaters and pipes.
+Over time the minerals in the water inside your coffee machine will accumulate and settle in the water heaters and pipes.
 This can have a disastrous effect on your machine, and your coffee.
 Taking care of it is easy.
-Different areas have different amounts of minerals in the tap water making it better or worse, but it’s a good idea to descale your machine once a year to keep it clear.
-You can buy a packet of descaling agent from our shop and do it yourself.
-It’s cheap, easy and the instructions are on the packet.
+It’s a good idea to descale your machine once a year to keep it clear.